 What happens if EM cancels a trip?

-If a trip is cancelled by Experience Mission because of the minimum team size not being met, safety concerns in the community, natural disaster, etc. we will provide the team member with other options during the same timeframe and transfer any available funds to the new trip.
-If a team member cannot find a location that interests them during the same timeframe, they will be offered a credit to be used toward a future Immersion trip within 24-months of the original program.
+If a trip is canceled by Experience Mission because of the minimum team size not being met, safety concerns in the community, natural disaster, or another issue, we will provide the team member with other options during the same timeframe and transfer any available funds to the new trip.
+If a team member cannot find a location that interests them during the same timeframe, they will be offered a credit to be used toward a future IMMERSION trip within 24-months of the original start date.

 How long has EM been working in these communities and do they work with trusted partners?

-Depending on the specific location, EM has been working in a community anywhere from one year to thirteen.
+Depending on the specific location, EM has been working in a community anywhere from 1-15 years.
 We work with local people who are often pastors, non-profit managers, missionaries, school teachers, or indigenous leaders.
-These local leaders work closely with our full-time staff and the Immersion team leader to identify host families, select ministry sites, place volunteers in classrooms, navigate cross-cultural barriers, and determine safety guidelines.
+These local leaders work closely with our full-time staff and the IMMERSION team leader to identify host families, select ministry sites, place volunteers in classrooms, navigate cross-cultural barriers, and determine safety guidelines.
 We couldn't and wouldn't do ministry without our local partners!
-Not only do they allow us to be a part of on-going, lasting change in the community, but they also help our team members truly immerse in the local culture by opening up opportunities for practical service and real relationships.

 How reliable is communication and how often should we expect to be able to connect with team members?